Taquillitaby keb.mx ES

 See how your event is doing without being glued to the phone.

-The phone with the app stays at the door, checking tickets.
+Before the event the phone with the app is creating tickets; during the event, at the door, checking them in.
 But you don't have to be there: the app gives you a web report link you can open from any phone or computer.

 Whenever you want, you see how sales are going and how many people have come in.
 If someone else keeps the books, you pass them the same link.